mnemnion/marmalade/intro.md

 * Corollary: the Markdown macro will be standard.
 There should be no reason to include it.
 Because Clojure is the implementation language, and has a defined reader macro syntax, this is already true of Clojure(Script).

 * The weaver should visit all internal links in search of code.
-Some tag in HTML form should be provided so that fully-marked-up links so tagged will also be followed, for exterior code.
+Some tag in HTML form should be provided so that fully-marked-up links, so tagged, will also be followed in search of exterior code.

-* If exterior code is requested, it is added to the tangle.
-The weave preserves the location where the code was found, but things change.
+* If exterior code is requested, it is added to the source as a fenced code block.
+The tangle will preserve the link directly above the code block.
+Some sensible effort will be made to infer the code format from the file extension.

 * No mechanism for transclusion on the file level will be provided.
 The file structure of the Markdown is the file structure of the tangle.
+Working around this using the tagged-link method will leave a broken link in your tangle.

 This is the sort of project that we can tackle in stages.
 The most important part is the weaver, because we have a fine tangler in the form of [Jekyll](http://jekyllrb.com/).